HISTORY / CHRONOLOGY

 WEST with Marcus Jansen.
 Reunion in the Bronx 2019.
 Photo taken in New York at The Bronx Museum of the Arts during Henry Chalfants Opening Exhibition Jansen was a donor to the Exhibition and WEST was one of the Participants Organizers to the exhibition.

-Marcus Jansen 1987 in Amsterdam Netherlands tagging with TRAZONE
+Marcus Jansen with then Girlfriend and friends, 1987 in Amsterdam Netherlands tagging with TRAZONE

 Gravitating toward the instinctive impulse versus what Jansen sees as regimented academics, he completed high school, and at the request of his father, attended the Berufsfachschule, in Monenchengladbach, for one year, where he studied graphic art and Interior decoration (Gestaltung).
 Exposure to photography, design, technical drawing, paint and color gave Jansen an understanding of the basic structure of the arts.